sav-che/TL-2/Authors/Ahlfvengren, Frederik Elias {std. Ahlfvengren}.md

-> [!cite] BHL link: this entry starts at [page 48](https://www.biodiversitylibrary.org/item/103858#page/60/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 48](https://www.biodiversitylibrary.org/page/33264737) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ahlfvengren, Frederik Elias (1862-1921), Swedish botanist, studied at a secondary school in Visby 1876-1882, at the University of Lund 1883, fil. kand. ib.
 1888, fil. lic.
 1893, Dr. phil.
-1897; teacher at various schools in the Stockholm area 1894-1902; lector in natural history and chemistry at a secondary school at Holmstad 1902, idem in Stockholm (Norrmalen) from 1909; from 1883 an active member of Lunds botaniska förening. (*Ahlfvengren*).
+1897; teacher at various schools in the Stockholm area 1894-1902; lector in natural history and chemistry at a secondary school at Holmstad 1902, idem in Stockholm (Norrmalen) from 1909; from 1883 an active member of Lunds botaniska förening.
+**Abbreviated name**: *Ahlfvengren*

 #### Herbarium and types